THE MAPLE BLUES BAND

 Chris Whiteley has been performing, recording and composing blues and roots music for over 30 years.
 He has received numerous awards, including Maple Blues Awards for Horn Player of The Year, Songwriter of The Year, Blues With A Feeling Award, a Jazz Report Award for Blues Album of The Year, and six Juno Award nominations.
 He has performed on Saturday Night Live with Leon Redbone and with his brother Ken at the Chicago Blues Festival.
 He has appeared on over 150 recordings and his compositions have been recorded by Amos Garrret, Fathead, Cindy Church, Penny Lang and Quartette.
 His successful partnership with Diana Braithwaite has produced to excellent recordings, “Morning Sun” and “Night Birds” on the Electro-fi label.

-Other recent recordings include releases by Raoul and the Big Time, Treasa Levasseur, Maple Blues Revue, Sue Foley and Soulstack.
-Tom is also an accomplished songwriter, arranger and producer.
+Other recent recordings include releases by Soulstack, Raoul and the Big Time, Wilderness of Manitoba, Treasa Levasseur, Maple Blues Revue, and Sue Foley.
+Tom is an accomplished songwriter, arranger and music producer.
 Tom Bona plays Pearl Drums, Sabian Cymbals, Regal Tip sticks and Remo Heads exclusively.